austintoddj/texastwisters/src/data/programs/preschool.md

   image:
     src: '/images/stock/unsplash/gym-05.jpg'
 infoSection:
-  headline: The Preschool dedicated to your child's success
+  headline: A program designed to help your child learn
-  text: Sagittis scelerisque nulla cursus in enim consectetur quam.
-Dictum urna sed consectetur neque tristique pellentesque.
-Blandit amet, sed aenean erat arcu morbi.
+  text: This fun, fast-paced class is teaches the fundamental skills of gymnastics.
+Children work on gross motor skills and body awareness as well as group participation activities.
   ages: 2 - 5 years old
   dates: Jan.
 13 - Jun.
 31
   schedule: M-F from 8AM - 5 PM
-  classSize: Student to teacher ratio of 10:1
+  classSize: Student to coach ratio of 10:1
 descriptionSection:
   text: >
     ## Our unique approach to education